usmaanalii/javascript/JavaScript30/analysis.md

 ### pixels

-Browsers interpret images as a series of pixels `rgba` values that are stored in a large array of millions of values.
+Browsers interpret images as a series of pixels, where each pixels' `rgba` values that are stored in a large two dimensional array of millions of values.

-In this array, every pixel has four entries, one for each `rgba`.
+In these arrays, every pixel has four entries, one for each `rgba` value.
 So for example

-- [0, 1, 2, 3] Would mean a red value of 0, green value of 1 etc...
+- `[0, 1, 2, 3]` Would mean a red value of 0, green value of 1 etc...

-In this case, the pixels are drawn onto the canvas via `drawImage` which takes in the
+In this case, the pixels are drawn onto the canvas via `drawImage` which takes in the following parameters

-- video stream
+- `video stream`
-- starting x coordinate
+- `starting x coordinate`
-- starting y coordinate
+- `starting y coordinate`
-- width
+- `width`
-- height
+- `height`

 ### insertBefore